 Here’s an illustration: Imagine you have a cup of water and every hour you add 5 ice cubes into it.
 You also have a hair dryer blowing hot air over the cup.
 Obviously, the ice would melt after you add ice into the cup.

 Now imagine that you put something in between the hair dryer and the cup while you’re still adding ice to the cup.
-Because there’s something blocking airflow to the cup, the ice isn’t melting.
+Since there’s something blocking airflow to the cup, the ice isn’t melting.
 This would continue until the cup is completely full of ice.
 That’s basically what’s happened to the inside unit.
 Follow our instructions from before to make sure there’s enough airflow going over the coils!

 This is the most common cause of a frozen evaporator coil.
-When your AC system is low on refrigerant, pressure drops causing the evaporator coil to get abnormally cold.
+When your AC system is low on refrigerant, the pressure drops causing the evaporator coil to get abnormally cold.

 So when returning air hits the coil, humidity/moisture from the air beads ups on the coil and quickly freezes.
 This continues until the evaporator coil is frozen.
 If you’re low on refrigerant you also have a refrigerant leak.
 That means you will need a professional to find the leak and fix it before adding more refrigerant.

 Worst-case scenario: The leak can’t be fixed and one of the refrigerant coils needs replacing.
 This is an expensive air conditioning replacement.
-So if your AC is 15+ years old, you should consider replacing it.
+So if your AC unit is 15+ years old, you should consider replacing it.